kxdang/kiendang.me/content/blog/106-year-end-2020/index.md

 ### What's different about this type of vaccine?
 Unlike traditional vaccines where they usually contain the weakened virus or purified proteins of the virus, the mRNA vaccine contains the genetic material that encodes for the viral spike protein.

-It allows the body to encode these viral proteins directly in the body allowing the immune system to preview what the virus would look like without having the actual full virus.
+It allows the body to encode these viral proteins directly in the body allowing the immune system to preview what the virus would look like without having the actual virus.
 This gives the body time to build antibodies so that it can be prepared for the real virus.

 ### What makes this so exciting?
 Well, traditional vaccine development is a tried and true method of vaccine technology but is very time consuming and cannot respond to a pandemic event fast enough.